By Guest Author Gina Pera

 For the next few years, we endured some head-spinning confusion as we struggled to understand and smooth out the dynamics between the two of us, between our respective neurons, and various permutations thereof.
 During that tumultuous time, an outside observer might have been tempted to diagnose us with a smorgasbord of conditions.
 And, at some points, we certainly would have agreed.

 Fast forward several years.
 My husband still has ADHD, though most of the time it’s now just a difference and not a big deal.
 I still don’t have ADHD, as my husband will confirm.
 I’m not perfect (who is?), but I’m much less confused, anxious, depressed, and reactionary than I used to be while the ADHD Roller Coaster ran full tilt and neither of us knew why.
 We’ve both made big changes.

-Our story will resonate for many couples affected by unrecognized ADHD.
+Our story will resonate with many couples affected by unrecognized ADHD.
 That is, once the ADHD was diagnosed and addressed in a cooperative way, the rest of their challenges were more easily targeted and resolved.
 It was truly a “good news” diagnosis.
 For other couples, though, reaching the ADHD diagnosis creates more questions about the relationship’s dysfunction than it answers.
-Which brings us to Part II of why the good-news diagnosis of ADHD sometimes means bad news for the relationship.
+This brings us to Part II of why the good-news diagnosis of ADHD sometimes means bad news for the relationship.